rollingedit/YouTube-Album-Splitter/README.md

 ## Output Details

-The goal is that finished tracks drop straight into a music app looking like a real album — correct names and order, embedded cover art, and no leftover junk tags.
+The goal is that finished tracks drop straight into a music app looking like a real album with correct names and order, embedded cover art, and no leftover junk tags.
 Each successful song file is cleaned up like this:

 ```text
 Folder:        YouTube Album Splitter Songs\Artist - Album